aix27249/agiliarepo/README.md

 TODO
 ----
-  * Separate core, configuration, UI and API code by different directories - it would be good if root dir should contain only index.php (okay, stuff like README, .gitignore and .htaccess are okay there too)
+  * <del>Separate core, configuration, UI and API code by different directories - it would be good if root dir should contain only index.php (okay, stuff like README, .gitignore and .htaccess are okay there too)</del>
-  * Implement basic UI framework - preferably my still unimplemented and still unnamed CMFv3 :) Lots of cool ideas there, really.
+  * <del>Implement basic UI framework - preferably my still unimplemented and still unnamed CMFv3 :) Lots of cool ideas there, really.</del>
   * User management class: add/remove/enable/disable at least
   * Simple authorization: simple password storage/validation will be enough for start
   * Understand UI structure, implement basic one